alexandrelamberty/bookstore-api-spec/README.md

 # Epidemic Escapes API specification

-This is the OpenAPI specification used in the [Epidemic Escapes](https://github.com/alexandrelamberty/epidemic-escapes) project.
+OpenAPI specification used in the [Epidemic Escapes](https://github.com/alexandrelamberty/epidemic-escapes) project.

 See the [documentation](https://alexandrelamberty.github.io/epidemic-escapes-api-spec/).